What are the tasks of a data protection officer?

 Required expertise

-According to the GDPR, only those who have the "necessary expertise" should be appointed as DPO.
-If the required expertise cannot be met, the supervisory authorities are entitled to dismiss the DPO.
+According to GDPR only those who have the "required expertise" should be appointed as DPOs.
+If the required expertise cannot be fulfilled, the supervisory authorities are entitled to dismiss the DPO.

 An external data protection officer usually already has the required qualifications.
 The tasks of an external data protection officer do not differ from those of an internal data protection officer.
-However, an external DPO can usually guarantee the required expertise better than an internal DPO thanks to their extensive experience.
+However, an external DPO is usually better able to guarantee the required expertise than an internal DPO thanks to their extensive experience.

 It is crucial that a DPO has the necessary expertise.
-Primarily a basic knowledge of data protection law, data protection practice, IT security and soft skills to fulfill the tasks and duties of a data protection officer prescribed by the GDPR.
+Primarily a basic knowledge of data protection law and data protection practice, IT security as well as soft skills in order to be able to GDPR to fulfill the prescribed tasks and duties of a data protection officer.

 This includes advising those responsible on data protection issues and supporting the implementation of measures that implement data protection requirements.
-The DPO is the point of contact for the employer, employees, the works council and external parties such as contractual partners, customers and suppliers.
+The DPO is the contact person for the employer, the employees, the Works Council and external parties, such as contractual partners, customers and suppliers.
 He is also the primary contact for inquiries from and to the responsible supervisory authorities.

 The data protection officer should also be involved in employee training measures.
-The aim is to educate employees involved in the processing of personal data about general data protection requirements in order to ensure the protection of data here too.
+The aim is to involve the Processing employees involved in the processing of personal data about general data protection requirements in order to ensure data protection here as well.

-The central task of the DPO is to advise the controller on the implementation and realization of measures to ensure the processing of personal data in compliance with the law.
+The central task of the DPO is to advise the person responsible on the implementation and realization of measures that ensure the set compliant Processing of personal data.
 It should be noted here that the DPO only has an advisory role and is not responsible for the actual implementation.

 The first indication of such an organization can be the collection of the list of processing activities.